Weihrauch-completeness for layerwise computability: Background

 \section{Background}

 We give a very brief introduction to the required concepts from randomness theory (in particular, layerwise computability) and Weihrauch reducibility.
 A standard reference for randomness is \cite{nies}.
 Layerwise computability was introduced in \cite{hoyrup4}.
-An extensive introduction to Weihrauch reducibility is found in the introduction of \cite{hoelzl}.
+A survey of Weihrauch reducibility is available as \cite{pauly-handbook}.
+This reference also provides a more detailed account of the motivation behind Weihrauch reducibility, and a development of the basic operations on Weihrauch degrees.